DataDog/documentation/content/en/tracing/setup/dotnet-framework.md

 ### Runtime Compatibility

 The .NET Tracer supports automatic instrumentation on .NET Framework 4.5 and above.
+It also supports [.NET Core][10].

+Don’t see your desired frameworks?
+Datadog is continually adding additional support.
+[Check with the Datadog team][3] for help.

 ### Integrations